-Prime Minister Stephen Harper today issued the following statement on the re-election of Japan’s Prime Minister Shinzo Abe:
+Prime Minister Stephen Harper today issued the following statement after learning of the death of Senate Speaker Pierre Claude Nolin:

 “Laureen and I were deeply saddened today to learn of the passing of Senate Speaker Pierre Claude Nolin.

 “Speaker Nolin was a strong and clear voice dedicated to serving Quebecers and all Canadians, and he did so as a member of the Upper Chamber for over 21 years.
 Throughout a long public career, Senator Nolin never lost track of the higher interests of his fellow citizens.